Thorley Walters

-Thorley Swinstead Walters (12 May 1913 – 6 July 1991) was an English character actor.
-He is probably best remembered for his comedy film roles such as in Two-Way Stretch and Carlton-Browne of the FO.
+Thorley Swinstead Walters (12 May 1913 – 6 July 1991) was an English actor.
+He played comedy roles in films including Carlton-Browne of the F.O.
+(1959) and Two-Way Stretch (1960).

 Early life

 Walters was born in Teigngrace, Devon, the son of Prebendary Thomas Collins Walters of Silverton, Devon and his wife Mary Francis [sic] née Swinstead.
 He was educated at Monkton Combe School, Somerset.

 Walters appeared in the West End in the 1942 naval play Escort by Patrick Hastings and the 1949 musical Her Excellency at the London Hippodrome.

 Career

 Films

-He featured in three of the St Trinian's films, starting as an army major in Blue Murder at St Trinian's.
+Walters featured in three of the St Trinian's films, starting as an army major in Blue Murder at St Trinian's.
 He later appeared as Butters, assistant to Education Ministry senior civil servant Culpepper-Brown (Eric Barker) in The Pure Hell of St Trinian's and played the part of Culpepper-Brown in The Wildcats of St Trinian's.

-From the 1960s onwards he also appeared in several Hammer horror films, including The Phantom of the Opera (1962), Dracula: Prince of Darkness (1966), Frankenstein Created Woman (1967), Frankenstein Must Be Destroyed (1969) and Vampire Circus (1972).
+From the 1960s onwards Walters also appeared in several Hammer horror films, including The Phantom of the Opera (1962), Dracula: Prince of Darkness (1966), Frankenstein Created Woman (1967), Frankenstein Must Be Destroyed (1969) and Vampire Circus (1972).
 He was a close friend of Hammer's most important director Terence Fisher.

 Walters played Sherlock Holmes's sidekick Doctor Watson in four unrelated films: Sherlock Holmes and the Deadly Necklace (1962), The Best House in London (1969), The Adventure of Sherlock Holmes' Smarter Brother (1975) and Silver Blaze (1977).